OCA/product-attribute/product_attribute_auto_add/README.rst

 - Go to Settings -> Products -> Variants -> Attributes
 - Select an attribute record or create a new one
 - Add new Value on the Attribute Values notebook tab
-- When a new attribute value is added, it will also be automatically added in all products that have this attribute.
+- When a new attribute value is added, it will automatically be added to all products that have this attribute
+  (except those where **"Disable Attribute Autoupdate"** is enabled).

 |image1|